syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 {% endhighlight %}
 {% endtabs %}

 The following code snippet provides supporting class for the above code.
+Here, the attributes DisplayNameAttribute and Bindable are used.

+* DisplayNameAttribute - to match the column headers with set of properties while exporting.
+* Bindable - to skip a property while exporting.

 {% tabs %}
 {% highlight c# %}